Proscription: Sulla's dictatorship

 Sulla's proscription was bureaucratically overseen, and the names of informers and those who profited from killing proscribed men were entered into the public record.
 Because Roman law could criminalise acts ex post facto, many informers and profiteers were later prosecuted.

-The proscription of 82 BC was overseen by Sulla's freedman steward Lucius Cornelius Chrysogonus, and was rife with corruption.

 The proscription lists created by Sulla led to mass terror in Rome.
 During this time, "the cities of Italy became theaters of execution."
 Citizens were terrified to find their names on the lists.
 Those whose names were listed were ultimately sentenced to death.
 The executions were brutal and consisted of beheading.
 Often, the heads were then put on display for the city to see.
 The bodies of the condemned were often mutilated and dragged before being thrown into the Tiber River.
 Additionally, those who were condemned lost rights even after their brutal death.
 Those killed were denied the right to a funeral, and all of their possessions were auctioned off, often to the ones who killed them.
 Negative consequences arose for anyone that chose to assist those on the list, despite not being listed on the proscribed lists themselves.
 Anyone who was found guilty of assisting the condemned was capitally punished.

 Families were also punished as a result of being related to one of the proscribed.
 It was forbidden to mourn the death of a proscribed person.
 According to Plutarch, the greatest injustice of all the consequences was stripping the rights of their children and grandchildren.
 While those proscribed and their loved ones faced harsh consequences, the people who assisted the government by killing any person on the proscription list were actually rewarded.